Calling Scripts in DayBack from FileMaker

 Introduction

-The new JavaScipt options introduced in FileMaker 19 mean that your FileMaker scripts can call JavaScript functions in the web viewer by name.
-So if you know the name of a function you wish to run, you can call it using FileMaker's " Perform JavaScript in Web Viewer" script step.
+The new JavaScript options introduced in FileMaker 19 allow your FileMaker scripts to call JavaScript functions directly within a web viewer by name.
+This means that if you know the name of a JavaScirpt function you want to run, you can easily trigger it using FileMaker's "Perform JavaScript in Web Viewer" script step.

-1. Write a new JavaScript function,
+1. Write a new JavaScript function.

-2. Register that function with DayBack,
+2. Register that function with DayBack.

 4. Retrieve the results of that function back in FileMaker.

-Example: Batch Editing Selected Events
+Use Case - Batch Editing Selected Events

-1. Write a new JavaScript Function
+Step 1: Write a New JavaScript Function

-Here's the function:
+Here's the JavaScript function:

-//Creates and registers a function that can be called from FileMaker to Return
+// Creates and registers a function that can be called from FileMaker to Return

-//Multi-Selected Events from DayBack to the calling script
+// Multi-Selected Events from DayBack to the calling script

-//Action Type: Custom App Action - Before Calendar Render
+// Action Type: Custom App Action - Before Calendar Render

-//Prevent Default Action: No
+// Prevent Default Action: No

-//More info on custom app actions here:
+// More info on custom app actions here:

-//function for writing selected events back to FM as JSON
+// function for writing selected events back to FM as JSON

 function getSelectedEvents(){

-//get multi select object
+// get multi select object

 var multiSelect = seedcodeCalendar.get('multiSelect');

-//pull events from object and add to new event
+// pull events from object and add to new event

 var events = {};